SEC-045: COVID-19 Health & Safety Requirements – Vaccination, Testing, Face Masks, Events and Gatherings, and Visitors

 In-person, on- or off-Grounds assembly, meeting, or convening that brings together multiple people from separate households in a single space, indoors or outdoors, at the same time for a common purpose to conduct University business or student activity.
 Events and gatherings may include meetings, social events, or other extracurricular activities that bring together people for in-person interaction.
 Events and gatherings do not include University-scheduled classes or labs.
 Events and gatherings do not include settings in which people are in the same general space at the same time but doing separate activities, like dorms, offices, stores, and restaurants where people may be working, shopping, or eating in the same general area but not gathering together in an organized fashion.

 Face Covering (Face Mask):

 Face coverings/masks are recommended by the Centers for Disease Control & Prevention (CDC) and the Virginia Department of Health primarily to slow the spread of COVID-19 by reducing spread of the virus from the wearer to others.
 They are not intended to provide protection from inhalation of small particles or virus aerosols.
-According to CDC guidance, an effective cloth face covering will:
+According to CDC guidance, an effective face covering will: